Camp Rice: Korean Culture Camp for Families

 Don't Forget the Food!

 Pearlstone provides delicious and healthy buffet-style meals that showcase the fresh fruits and vegetables from their farm.
-All meals include vegetarian/vegan options, allergen-free alternatives, and child-friendly selections.
-During the day you can stop by the beverage station for unlimited coffee, juice and tea.
+All meals include vegetarian/vegan options, allergen-free alternatives and gluten-free, and child-friendly selections.
+During the day you can stop by the beverage station for unlimited coffee, juice, and tea.

 Camp Rice also offers Korean cooking lessons for both children and adults, with ample opportunity to sample your favorite K-foods.